I posted my yummylicious experience in Osaka earlier, and my craving for Japanese cuisine didn’t just stop there. This time, let’s head to Tokyo.

 Originated from San Francisco, Blue Bottle Coffee has emerged as a new mecca for coffee lovers on their pilgrimage.
 The boutique cafe emphasizes a little bit more on the coffee quality – they do no use blended coffee, and the baristas hand-drip each cup of coffee with beans that were roasted within 48 hours.
 The attention to detail gained huge success and popularity and the chain expanded quickly in Tokyo within 2 years, now could be found in Aoyama, Shinagawa, Kiyosumi Shirakawa, Shinjuku, and Nakameguro.

 For my taste, however, I love Sarutahiko Coffee from Ebisu more.
 I like the fragrance of their coffee beans and the taste of their cold brew coffee, which is slightly more roasted with a pleasant aftertaste.
-Another personal favorite would be the nitro coffee (which I have also introduced in Yummylicious!
-Seoul!), the trend is quickly spreading throughout the world and it Nitro Coffee could be seen in many cafes’ menu now.
+Another personal favorite would be the nitro coffee, the trend is quickly spreading throughout the world and it Nitro Coffee could be seen in many cafes’ menu now.
 I just love the smoothness and texture of it.

 Blue Bottle website: https://bluebottlecoffee.com/frequency/blue-bottle-tokyo